 The Supreme Court and Civil Rights

-The United States Supreme Court protects the individual rights enumerated in the Constitution of the United States.
-This means that when states enact bigoted laws to prevent certain groups from maintaining their basic rights, the Court can strike those laws down as being “unconstitutional”
+The United States Supreme Court protects the individual rights of the United States Constitution.
+This means that when states enacted bigoted laws to prevent certain groups from maintaining their basic rights, the Court can strike those laws down as being unconstitutional.

-In 1967, Thurgood Marshall became the first African-American to serve on the Supreme Court.
+In 1967, Thurgood Marshall became the first African American to serve on the Supreme Court.
 He first gained fame as the lawyer for the NAACP in the Brown v.
 Board of Education case.
-He served on the Supreme Court until 1991 when his seat was filled by Clarence Thomas, the 2nd African-American justice.